autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/list/api/manual/remote/command/hazard_lights.md

 {% extends 'design/autoware-interfaces/templates/autoware-interface.jinja2' %}
 {% block description %}
-Sends hazard lights command used in local operation mode.
+Sends hazard lights command used in remote operation mode.
-To use this API, select the corresponding mode as described in [manual control](../../../../features/manual-control.md).
+To use this API, select the corresponding mode as described in [manual control](../../../../../features/manual-control.md).
 {% endblock %}